dipc-cc/slurm-training/7_examples.md

 <div class="info-box">
   <h3 onclick="toggleInfoBox(this)">Dependency chains</h3>
   <div class="content">
    <p><span style="font-family: Helvetica, Arial, sans-serif;">Job dependencies are used to defer the start of a job until some dependencies have been satisfied.
-Job dependencies can be defined using the --dependency argument of the sbatch command:</span></p>
+Job dependencies can be defined using the <code>--dependency</code> argument of the <code>sbatch</code> command: #SBATCH --dependency="dependency_type"
+Available dependencies are:
+- after
+- afterany</span></p>
       <pre>
 #!/bin/bash
 #SBATCH --partition=regular